Helical Liquids in Semiconductors: Realization of helical edge states

 We start with how the helical states are realized in solid-state systems.
 As mentioned in section~\ref{Sec:Introduction}, even though a single pair of helical states cannot arise in a purely one-dimensional system, it can appear on the one-dimensional edge of a two-dimensional system hosting the quantum spin Hall state, a time-reversal-invariant analog of the quantum Hall state~\cite{Kane:2005a,Kane:2005b,Bernevig:2006b,Wu:2006,Xu:2006}.
 This mechanism is closely related to the chiral edge channels in a quantum Hall system.
 Here, the up- and down-spin states feel effective magnetic fields with opposite signs, leading to two copies of quantum Hall liquids with the opposite Hall conductance.
 Viewed separately, each spin subsystem realizes a quantum Hall liquid hosting a chiral edge state with the opposite chirality for the opposite spins.
 When combined, the two spin subsystems host helical edge states, thus preserving the time-reversal symmetry of the entire system.

 As an initial prediction, Kane and Mele proposed that the quantum spin Hall effect can be realized in graphene~\cite{Kane:2005a}, a state-of-art material at that time~\cite{Novoselov:2004,CastroNeto:2009}.
 The key ingredient driving this effect is spin-orbit coupling: entering as an imaginary spin-dependent hopping term in a tight-binding model of graphene, it results in the spin-dependent magnetic field required for the quantum spin Hall state.
 Similar to chiral edge channels of a quantum Hall liquid, which led to the notion of topological order, the helical edge channels of a quantum spin Hall state are protected by the energy gap of the bulk.
-The quantum spin Hall state in the Kane-Mele model was subsequently identified as a $\mathbb{Z}_2$ topological order~\cite{Kane:2005b}, a novel state distinct from an ordinary insulator or a quantum Hall liquid with broken time-reversal symmetry.
-The new classification relies on a $\mathbb{Z}_2$ topological invariant constructed from the bulk Hamiltonian~\cite{Sheng:2006,Moore:2007}.
-In a bulk-boundary correspondence, the invariant is related to the number of the Kramers pairs of helical states on the boundary.
+The quantum spin Hall state in the Kane-Mele model was subsequently identified as a $\mathbb{Z}_2$ topological order in a time-reversal-invariant system~\cite{Kane:2005b}, a novel state distinct from an ordinary insulator or a quantum Hall liquid with broken time-reversal symmetry.
+The new classification was characterized by a $\mathbb{Z}_2$ topological invariant constructed from the bulk Hamiltonian~\cite{Sheng:2006,Fu:2006,Moore:2007,Roy:2009b} and inspired the naming for the ``topological insulator'' phase~\cite{Moore:2007}.
+In a bulk-boundary correspondence, the invariant is related to the number of the Kramers pairs of helical states on the boundary~\cite{Fu:2006,Moore:2007,Roy:2009b,Hasan:2010}.

-Even though later it became clear that the spin-orbit coupling, and the resulting gap, in graphene is too small to provide a quantum spin Hall phase under realistic conditions~\cite{Min:2006,Yao:2007}, the work by Kane and Mele was seminal for subsequent investigations for more realistic setups.
-In the following we review the realizations of quantum spin Hall insulators, also known as two-dimensional topological insulators (2DTI), in heterostructures based on semiconductors.
+Even though later it became clear that the spin-orbit coupling, and the resulting gap, in graphene is too small to provide a quantum spin Hall phase under realistic conditions~\cite{Min:2006,Yao:2007}, the works by Kane and Mele were seminal for subsequent investigations for more realistic setups and for broader research on topological materials.
+In particular, the identification of the $\mathbb{Z}_2$ topological order further motivated works on topological classification of gapped systems based on their symmetry classes.
+Specifically, one can characterize gapped systems, including insulators and superconductors, based on the time-reversal and particle-hole symmetries described by the relations~\cite{Ryu:2010,Hasan:2010},